JupiterOne/graph-azure/docs/jupiterone.md

 ### In JupiterOne

-1. From the configuration **Gear Icon**, select **Integrations**.
+1. From the top navigation of the J1 Search homepage, select **Integrations**.

 2. Scroll to the **Azure** integration tile and click it.

-3. Click the **Add Configuration** button and configure the following settings:
+3. Click **Add Configuration**.

-    1. Enter the **Account Name** by which you'd like to identify this Azure account in JupiterOne.
-Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.
+4. Enter the **Account Name** by which you want to identify this Azure account in J1.
+Ingested entities have this value stored in `tag.AccountName` when **Tag with Account Name** is selected.

-    2. Enter a **Description** that will further assist your team when identifying the integration instance.
+5. Enter a **Description** that assists your team when identifying the integration instance.

-    3. Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
+6. Select a **Polling Interval** that is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.

-    4. Enter the **Directory (tenant) ID** of the Active Directory to target in Azure API requests.
+7. Enter the **Directory (tenant) ID** of the Active Directory to target in Azure API requests.

-    5. Enter the **Application (client) ID** created for JupiterOne, used to authenticate with Azure.
+8. Enter the **Application (client) ID** created for JupiterOne, used to authenticate with Azure.

-    6. Enter the **Application (client) Secret** associated with the application ID, used to authenticate with Azure.
+9. Enter the **Application (client) Secret** associated with the application ID, used to authenticate with Azure.

-    7. Select the option **Ingest Active Directory** to ingest Directory information.
+10. Select the option **Ingest Active Directory** to ingest Directory information.
 This should only be enabled in one integration instance per Directory.

+11. Configure the correct scope for your integration:

+     - If configuring all subscriptions for a tenant: Select the Configure Subscription Instances option to automatically provision new J1 integration instances for each Azure subscription in this tenant.
+This configuration step is recommended.

+       **Note**: The Configure Subscription Instances flag also enables the ingestion of `azure_management_group` entities.

+     - If configuring a single Azure Subscription: Enter the subscription ID for the subscription from which you want to ingest data.

-        _NOTE:_ The **Ingest Active Directory** flag enables the ingestion of `azure_user`, `azure_user_group`, and `azure_service_principal`
+     **Note**: The Ingest Active Directory flag enables the ingestion of `azure_user`, `azure_user_group`, and `azure_service_principal`
      entities.

-    8. Configure the correct scope for your integration:

-        - _(RECOMMENDED) If configuring all subscriptions for a tenant:_ Select the option **Configure Subscription Instances** to automatically provision new JupiterOne integration instances for each Azure Subscription in this tenant

-          _NOTE:_ The **Configure Subscription Instances** flag also enables the ingestion of `azure_management_group` entities.

-        - _If configuring a single Azure Subscription:_ Enter the **Subscription ID** for the subscription you wish to ingest data from.

-4. Click **Create Configuration** once all values are provided.
+12. Click **Create Configuration** after you have provided all the values.

 ## Troubleshooting